Astros vs. Nationals Player Props Betting Odds

 Candelario Stats

-- Jeimer Candelario has 58 hits with 17 doubles, two triples, eight home runs, 22 walks and 30 RBI.
-He's also stolen one base.
+- Jeimer Candelario has collected 58 hits with 17 doubles, two triples, eight home runs and 23 walks.
+He has driven in 30 runs with one stolen base.

 Candelario Recent Games